tinoha/kube-home/README.md

-# Kubernetes Setup for a Simple Homelab
+# Kube-Home: Advanced Kubernetes Home Server Setup

 ## Overview
 This guide documents the set up of a single-node Kubernetes cluster on Ubuntu 24.04 LTS Server using MicroK8s or K3s.
-It covers persistent storage, networking configuration, and the deployment of essential services like Pi-hole, Jellyfin and Homepage.
-Services are first exposed using LoadBalancer, and later through Gateway API and Kong for ingress management.
+It includes configurations for persistent storage, networking and the deployment of essential services like Pi-hole, Jellyfin and Homepage.
+Services are exposed using both LoadBalancer, and Gateway API through Kong Gateway for ingress management.

-This setup is based on my personal preferences and could be used as a flexible starting point for building a simple homelab.
-Feel free to tweak, expand, or change components as needed.
+This setup can serves as a flexible starting point for building a Kubernetes-based home server.
+While based on personal preferences, it can be easily customized to suit individual needs.

 Here’s what the homepage looks like once services are up and running: